Guide to Graduate Studies in Physics & Astronomy

 Oral Exam.
 This exam can be repeated as long as the student is within the deadlines outlined above.

-The committee must be approved at least 28 days in advance by both the Graduate Program Director and the Graduate School.
-The Doctoral Degree Defense form should be also sent to the Graduate Program Director at least four weeks before the scheduled date of the defense (the deadlines have been changed from three weeks to four weeks in the Spring 2007 semester).
+The committee must be approved at least 21 days in advance by both the Graduate Program Director and the Graduate School.
+The Doctoral Degree Defense form should be also sent to the Graduate Program Director at least three weeks before the scheduled date of the defense.

 The written Ph.D. thesis should be distributed two or three weeks before the exam, so that committee members can read the work carefully.
 At an appropriate time before the defense a one page, illustrated summary of the thesis work should be sent to the GPD.